bacterial vaginosis symptoms

 Bacterial Vaginosis and Fertility

-Some research has linked bacterial vaginosis and other gynecological diseases (pelvic inflammatory disease, chronic endometritis) to infertility.
+Some research16 has linked bacterial vaginosis and other gynecological diseases (pelvic inflammatory disease, chronic endometritis) to infertility.
 BV has actually been found to be three times more common in women with fertility problems, but that doesn't necessarily mean it directly causes infertility.

 In vitro fertilization (IVF) studies have allowed researchers to look closely at what may be causing decreased conception rates and higher rates of early pregnancy loss in women with infertility.
 They’ve found that these women had lower levels of Lactobacillus affecting the production of antimicrobials such as hydrogen peroxide which increased the likelihood that bacterial vaginosis would occur.
 (42,43)